AkshayTakke/ticketManagement/README.md

 <p>8.
 User experience: New users should be able to pick up the system quickly and easily.</p>

-<p>In conclusion, a powerful tool for organising projects and monitoring progress is a ticket management system like JIRA.
+<p>In conclusion, a powerful tool for organising projects and monitoring progress is a ticket management system like PRIESTO.
 Business needs including problem tracking, workflow management, customization, integration, reporting, security, and user experience can span a wide range of implementation details.</p>